Hair Treatment Gone Wrong? Female Lawyers Give Free Advice

 Our service is designed to be easy to use: meetings by phone & email, local medical appointments, sign documents online, or visit our city centre offices.

-- Hairdressing Injury Compensation Claims
+• Hairdresser Injury Compensation Claims

-- Lack Of Hairdressing Industry Regulation And Consumer Protection
+• Lack of Hairdressing Industry Regulation and Consumer Protection

-- Main Causes Of Hairdressing Injury Claims
+• Main Causes of Hairdresser Injury Compensation Claims

-- Legal Responsibilities Of Hairdressers And Injury Compensation Awards
+• Legal Responsibilities of Hairdressers and Injury Compensation Awards

 Hair salon clients therefore continue to be put at risk of being injured by poorly trained, inexperienced or incompetent hairdressers, and will often have no option other than to take legal action in the event of a botched hairdressing treatment causing an injury and the associated consequences.